-The above list may not be a complete list of listed threatened species and ecological communities that will be or are likely to be impacted by the action.
-It is the proponent's responsibility to ensure that any species and ecological communities listed as threatened at the time of the controlled action decision, which will or are likely to be impacted by the action are assessed.
+The above lists may not be a complete list of listed threatened species and ecological communities and migratory species that will be or are likely to be impacted by the action.
+It is the proponent's responsibility to ensure that any species and ecological communities listed as threatened or migratory at the time of the controlled action decision, which will or are likely to be impacted by the action are assessed.